 We make it a point to have student-body-wide events every semester.
 We aim to make it something everyone can participate in regardless of your level of expertise.
-Stuff like midnight bowling, ice skating, and tubing down the Itchituchnee.
+Stuff like midnight bowling, ice skating, and tubing down the Itchetucknee.
 We even host a formal banquet, so everyone gets a chance to dress up and be sophisticated at least once a year!

 Of course, there’s almost always an athletic event for you to enjoy if that’s more your style – soccer, basketball, baseball, volleyball, and softball are in our blood!
-But we also organize intramural events so you can be involved even if you choose to not be on a team.
+But we also organize intramural events so you can be involved even if you choose not to be on a team.
 We’ve done everything from Capture the Flag tournaments to nerf wars and Gator Ball.
 Who knows what we’ll dream up next?

 You have no shortage of opportunities to grow spiritually at TBC.
 From weekly chapels and prayer groups to large student groups that purposefully combine with students from the community (not only TBC students), and classes that are taught from a Biblical perspective – everything at TBC points you in the right direction – UP!

 We strongly encourage students to pour into their community by getting involved in their local church or at Trinity Baptist Church right here on campus!
 At Trinity Baptist Church, students can mentor and lead children, teens, and other young adults in everything from small group Bible studies, outreach events, and worship.